Headbright/applink/README.md

 ## Usage

+### Creating a link

+Applink supports parsing a URL with parameters to create a link that will redirect the user to the appropriate store based on their platform.
+This approach is less flexible that using applink targets (see below).

-An applink including all 3 platofrms would look like this:
+Applink to redirect the user to one of the 3 app stores based on their platform would look like this:

 ```
 https://applink.dev/?apple=6444602274&google=org.joinmastodon.android&ms=9ncbcszsjrsb